Naseby Information Centre

 Mountain biking

 Like the walkers, a forest map is useful to tuck in your pocket before you set off, particularly if you are looking for the more adventurous trails.
-If you have arrived in Naseby without a bike, you can hire them from Kila’s Bike Shop or from Ranfurly.

 Fishing